 Section 3.
 Fiscal year.
 The fiscal year of the Association shall be the calendar year unless otherwise determined by a two-thirds vote of the Board.

 Section 4.
 Notice.
-Any notice required to be given under these By Laws is effective upon deposit in the United States mails, postage prepaid,
+Any notice required to be given under these By Laws is effective upon deposit in the United States mails, postage prepaid or electronic communication,

 Section 5.
 Audit.
-The accounts of the Association shall be audited not less than annually by a Certified Public Accountant who shall be appointed by the Board.
+The accounts of the Association may be audited by a Certified Public Accountant who shall be appointed by the Board.
 A summary of such audit shall be published as soon as practicable after receipt and acceptance of same by the Board in an official publication of the Association.

 Section 6.
-Quarterly Financial Reports.
-The Treasurer of the Association shall cause to be prepared and published in an official publication a summary of financial operations of the Association in such form as may be determined by the Board of Directors, such summaries to be provided on a quarterly basis for all periods other than the year end period for which an audit has been prepared in accordance with
+Annual Financial Reports.
+The Treasurer of the Association shall cause to be prepared and published in an official publication a summary of the annual financial operations of the Association.

 THE EFFECTIVE DATE OF THESE BYLAWS IS JULY 1, 2002